2019-20 Global Change Fellow

 How can your research be used to inform management decisions?

-If we know which flower species decrease pathogen transmission, we can recommend flower mixes to be used in gardens and pollinator’s habitats.
-We can also advise companies that produce commercial bumble bee colonies so they can better control pathogens in their facilities, avoiding a spillover of pathogens to the wild populations.
+If we know which flower species decreases pathogen transmission, we can recommend flower mixes to be used in gardens and pollinators habitats.
+We can also advise companies that produce commercial bumble bee colonies so they can better control pathogens in their facilities, avoiding a spillover of pathogens to wild populations.